Regency of Algiers: Urban population

 Marabout of Algiers.
 Nicholas Bonnart (1637–1718).
 Gallica.

 At most 6% of the population lived in cities.
 In the 17th century the population of Algiers was dominated by refugees from Andalusia and also included about 35,000 European slaves working on the docks and in quarries and shipyards.
 In the 18th century, French and Italian Jewish merchants began to arrive, a distinct and more affluent group than the Jewish minority among the earlier Andalusi arrivals.

-In the early 19th century the Regency's population numbered 2,5 or 3 millions.
-It included around 10,000 Turks, 5000 Koulouglis, and about 1,000 black slaves who worked as household servants; many freed black slaves also worked on the docks as masons.
+In the early 19th century the Regency's population numbered 2.5 or 3 million.
+It included around 10,000 Turks, 5,000 Koulouglis, and about 1,000 black slaves who worked as household servants; many freed black slaves also worked on the docks as masons.
 Local administration was managed entirely by native Maghrebi Moors who could hold legal and police powers within Algiers as mayors.
 They supervised guilds which regulated most trade and, like city neighborhoods headed by amins (lit. 'headmans'), responded to emergencies and strengthened community solidarity.
 The Muslim faith prevailed in every aspect of life.
 The fraternal relations in the hierarchical system of urban Algiers were devoid of rivalry between the few great merchants in the wealthy upper class and the poorer lower classes of shopkeepers, craftsmen and scholars.
 In addition to butcher shops and grocery stores, Ibadi Mozabites operated bath houses.
 The shops and bazaars clustered around the alleys off the single main street of the lower city near the harbor, overlooking the sea in the lower town or strategically located at crossroads.